fgnt/spatiospectral_diarization/README.md

 > **_NOTE:_**
+This repository is still undergoing changes.
+While the diarization pipeline is in a functional state and can be applied to arbitrary multi-channel recordings, the documentation is still incomplete and the code is undergoing revision for sake of clarity and usability.
-This repository is currently still work in progress.
-While all essential building blocks are incorporated, the repository will still be undergoing significant and fundamental changes over the next few weeks.
+Therefore, the repository will still be undergoing some changes over the next few weeks.
-In addition, code for database preparation and evaluation to reproduce the results is still undergoing final revisions and is missing in the current stage.
-Use at your own risk.

 # Content
 - A multi-channel, spatio-spectral diarization pipeline